tonethar/IGME-330-Fall-2023/hw/hw3-typescript-notes.md

 import * as utils from './utils';
 import * as canvas from './canvas';

-// IN ALL OF YOUR JS FILES
+// DO THIS IN ALL OF YOUR JS FILES THAT HAVE IMPORTS
 ````

 - Quit `webpack` and then `npm run build` again